viperproject/gobra-book/src/termination.md

 ## Assuming termination with `decreaes _`
 If we annotate a function or method with `decreases _`, termination is assumed and not checked.

 This can be dangerous.
-With the termination mesaure `_` we can assume that `buggynacci` terminates.
+With the termination measure `_` we can assume that `buggynacci` terminates.
 Then the following program verifies, where we want to prove that the `client` code terminates.
 In practice, `buggynacci` would never return and `doSomethingVeryImportant` would never be called.
 ``` go